Andereoo/TkinterWeb/README.md

 ## Overview
 **TkinterWeb offers bindings for the Tkhtml3 widget from http://tkhtml.tcl.tk/tkhtml.html, which enables loading HTML and CSS code into Tkinter applications.**

-MacOS, Windows, and Linux with either Python 2.6+ or Python 3+ are supported.
+MacOS, Windows, and Linux with either Python 2.6+ or Python 3+ is supported.

 &nbsp;
 &nbsp;